 It's often said that your physical world is a representation of your inner world and something I believe very strongly as an ex-interior architect is that your physical space affects you emotionally, mentally, and spiritually as well.

 Our physical space holds energy and so, if we are not conscious of our physical space what we bring into it, how we're treating it, and what we do moment to moment within it then we can become color and things can build up and it can be a buildup of negative energy as well.

-I seen post on this a couple of years ago and it was called “Zen in your Den” and I’d really like to extend that idea today and share with you a couple of tips to help you with not only Zen in your Den, you can go watch that video.
-It’s pretty an ancient now.
+I did a post on this a couple of years ago and it was called "Zen in your Den" and I'd really like to extend that idea today and share with you a couple of tips to help you with Zen in your Den.

 But not only that but also to help you to complete the cycle and find more rhythm in your daily activities which is going to help you relax more at night as in switch off after work and also you set yourself up with an awesome ritual in the morning or a great start to the day.

 Now, if I was to tell you a story, say last night I was super stressed and I couldn't work out why and I just couldn't sleep and then I didn't actually tell you the rest of the story.
 Your unconscious mind is going to be ticking over wondering what the heck happened.
 Why couldn't she sleep.
 What was going on even if you don’t really care.

 Your unconscious mind wants to solve the problems and close loops and it works in your physical and your subconscious as well.

 Don’t worry, I'll take the rest of the stories, it’s pretty basic.
 But if you stop opening loops in your life and not closing them.
 You can start to feel scattered, your energy gets drawn all over the place and it can be really draining on you as well especially when it comes to physical clutter.